Ponnampet: Location

 Ponnampet is located 52 km south from its district headquarter, Madikeri on State Highway 89.
 It is 93 km from Mysuru and 227 km from the state capital, Bengaluru.

-The nearest railway station is Mysuru Junction and nearest airport is Kannur International Airport (74 km).
+The nearest railway station is Mysore Junction and nearest airport is Kannur International Airport (74 km).

+Rainfall

+In the year 2024, Ponnampete hoblis received 2055 mm of rainfall, -9% departure from normal 2267 millimeters.